-The work performed by the participants of the competition is evaluated on the basis of a wide-ranging system of criteria, where aspects of architecture, sustainability, energy efficiency, construction, aesthetics, awareness raising and market potential are considered.
-Accordingly, Teams have to undergo the so-called decathlon, which covers all the important aspects of environment, architecture, society and market that a modern competition aiming to promote sustainable architecture needs to address these days.
+The work performed by the participants of the competition was evaluated on the basis of a wide-ranging system of criteria, where aspects of architecture, sustainability, energy efficiency, construction, aesthetics, awareness raising and market potential are considered.
+Accordingly, Teams had to undergo the so-called decathlon, which covered all the important aspects of environment, architecture, society and market that a modern competition aiming to promote sustainable architecture needs to address these days.

-The competition organized in Hungary emphasizes the architectural solutions related to the renovation of the existing building stock as its primary professional subject and it will pose a number of scientific and innovative challenges to the competing university students: including among others the application of local recycled materials, high-level integration of solar photovoltaic and solar cell systems, the issue and solution of the summer overheating of buildings, bioclimatic planning and nature-based solutions, as well as the use of high performance composite materials.
-The competition in Szentendre also bases the creation of a long-term sustainable park of competition prototypes: a publicly accessible exhibition area, called “Showcase House Park”, will be created open to professionals and the general public.
-The houses compete with one another in ten contests.
+The competition organised in Hungary emphasised the architectural solutions related to the renovation of the existing building stock as its primary professional subject.
+It also aimed to create a Smart Home Park - long-term sustainable park - based on the competition prototypes that would be open to professionals and the general public.
+The competition posed a number of scientific and innovative challenges to the competing university students: among others the application of local recycled materials, high-level integration of solar photovoltaic and solar cell systems, the issue and solution of the summer overheating of buildings, bioclimatic planning and nature-based solutions, as well as the use of high performance composite materials.
+The houses competed with one another in ten contests.